kurollostalat/egypt-real-estate-analysis/README.md

 - **Key challenges**: mixed units in the size column (sqft and sqm in the same field, split with regex), and the `down_payment` column missing in ~73% of rows.
 Too much to drop, so I filled it with the mean.

 ## Key Insights
-- **Price distribution**: mean price is 16.4M EGP, median is 10.66M EGP.
+- **Price distribution**: mean price is 20.31M EGP, median is 10.85M EGP.
 The gap means there's a long tail of high-end listings pulling the average up.
 Median is the more honest "typical" number here.
 - **Typical unit**: ~3 bedrooms, 3 bathrooms, average size 215 sqm.
 - **Market activity**: 9 property types account for most of the listings; the rest are long-tail niche types.
-- **Size barely correlates with price** (~0 in the correlation matrix).
-Surprising, since bedrooms (0.47) and bathrooms (0.51) correlate with price far more.
-My best guess: Pearson correlation is very sensitive to outliers, and both price (up to 840M EGP) and size (up to 9,500 sqm) have a handful of extreme values that could be pulling the coefficient toward zero.
-Worth re-checking with Spearman or on log-transformed values before trusting this number at face value.
+- **Weak correlations with price overall**: size (0.20), bedrooms (0.18), and bathrooms (0.18) all correlate weakly with price, size slightly more than the other two.
+Down payment barely correlates with price at all (0.02).
+- **Bedrooms and bathrooms move together**: the strongest relationship in the matrix isn't with price at all, it's between bedrooms and bathrooms (0.83), which makes sense since larger units tend to scale both together.

 ## Visualizations
 ![Correlation Matrix](the%20correlation%20between%20the%20columns.png)